-Economy is an important part of the UPSC syllabus.
+The economy is an important part of the UPSC syllabus.
 It is a big chunk of the syllabus for the General Studies Paper III in the IAS exam.
-In this article, we give you a detailed description of the important economic term, Index of Industrial Production (IIP).
+In this article, we give you a detailed description of the important economic term, the Index of Industrial Production (IIP).

 Index of Industrial Production